HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 As the web platform matures, we're hoping that we see increased direct adoption of its various APIs and features where it makes sense to do so.
 For those experiences that require frameworks for a better developer experience, we're hoping to see additional optimizations and opportunities for framework authors to adopt new APIs to help them develier on _both_ a better developer experience and better experiences for users.

 Let's hope that next year signals a shift in the trend.
-In the meantime, [let's continue to do all we can](https://web.dev/fast/) to make the web as fast as we possibly can, while keeping an eye on both [lab](https://web.dev/lab-and-field-data-differences/#lab-data) and [field](https://web.dev/lab-and-field-data-differences/#field-data) data along the way.
+In the meantime, <a hreflang="en" href="https://web.dev/fast/">let's continue to do all we can</a> to make the web as fast as we possibly can, while keeping an eye on both <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/#lab-data">lab</a> and <a hreflang="en" href="https://web.dev/lab-and-field-data-differences/#field-data">field</a> data along the way.